Raining Tacos

 "Raining Tacos" is a song by American musician Parry Gripp.
 It was released onto streaming services on June 29, 2012.
 It subsequently appeared on his greatest hits album Parry Gripp Mega-Party (2013).

 History

-This is considered one of his most notable songs.
+According to Gripp, "Raining Tacos" is his most popular song.
 It was adapted into a mobile game in 2014.
+Between 2014 and late 2019, "Raining Tacos" became popular online due to its popularity within Roblox's player base.
+The song uses the chord progression of Pachelbel's Canon.

-It was eventually adapted into a book by Harper Collins in June of 2021.
+"Raining Tacos" was also adapted into a book by Harper Collins in June 2021.
 It was also featured on This Might be a Podcast.
-The song, along with Baby Shark were both used by the West Palm Beach authorities to drive away homeless people from the streets by playing the songs non-stop, and out loud in the streets.
+The song, along with "Baby Shark", were used by the West Palm Beach authorities to deter homeless people from staying at a park during the night.
+Upon hearing of its usage, Gripp requested the city stop using his song and made donations to local homeless shelters.

 A Christmas rendition of the song titled "Raining Tacos (On Christmas Eve)" was released on Gripp's album Jingle Burgers – A Parry Gripp Christmas Album (2020).